-As a rule, no permit is required to remove trees on private property.
+No permit is required to remove trees on private property in most cases.

-Exceptions: when a permit to remove a tree is required:
+Exceptions requiring a permit to remove a tree:

 - If property is within a locally designated historic area (such as Maywood) and more than 15 inches in diameter, you need a permit from the Historic Affairs and Landmark Review Board.
-Contact Rebeccah Ballo.
+Contact John Liebertz.

-- If the tree is within a Resource Protection Area (RPA), you need permission from the Department Of Environmental Services.
-RPAs are areas within 100 feet of a stream.
-Contact Christin Jolicoeur prior to proposed tree removal if an RPA is present on your property.
-Find a map of RPAs here: Link
+- If the tree is within a Resource Protection Area (RPA), you need permission from the Department of Environmental Services.
+RPAs are found within 100 feet of a stream.
+Contact Christin Jolicoeur prior to proposed tree removal if an RPA is present on the property.
+Find a map of RPAs.

 For by-right development projects over 2,500 square feet, a tree preservation and planting plan is required, per the Chesapeake Bay Ordinance.
 Please refer to the Chesapeake Bay Preservation Ordinance for more information.

-Trees on public land are usually managed by their managing agency, or the Department of Parks and Recreation tree maintenance crew.
+Trees on public land are usually managed by a federal or state agency or the Arlington Department of Parks and Recreation tree maintenance crew.